rledford/qproc-mongo/README.md

 ### Search

 When the `searchKey` is detected, the `req.qproc` filter will contain an `$or` list where each element is a `field` mapped to the provided a regular expression.
-Only `string` fields are allowed to have a regex operator used on them.
+Only `String` fields are allowed to have a regex operator used on them.

 ```js
 {